ThingLabsIo/ThingLabsIo.github.io/pages/tr22/cs/05-sending-telemetry.md

 }
 {% endhighlight %}

-Use the Visual Studio Lightbulb feature to add the __InitAllAsync()__ method.
+Use the Visual Studio light bulb feature to add the __InitAllAsync()__ method.
 Modify the method signature to mark it as an async method and return a <code>Task</code>.

 {% highlight csharp %}
 private async Task InitAllAsync()